kubernetes-sigs/ingress2gateway/pkg/i2gw/providers/nginx/README.md

 ## Contributing

-When adding support for new NGINX Inc Ingress Controller annotations:
+When adding support for new NGINX Ingress Controller annotations:

 1. Add the annotation constant to `annotations/constants.go`
 2. Implement the conversion logic in the appropriate `annotations/*.go` file